Vicente Rodríguez: Valencia

 Vicente made an impressive comeback, opening the 3–0 victory against IF Elfsborg in the Champions League third qualifying round at the Mestalla Stadium.
-However, another injury occurred shortly after, this time during training, and he would end up spending another large spell in the sidelines.
+However, another injury occurred shortly after, this time during training, and he endured another large spell in the sidelines.

 Disappointed, the player publicly blamed the medical staff for his continuing injuries: "My morale is very low.
 I've lost all confidence in the medical staff, that's it.
 I've been defending them for the last two years, but I don't see any of this situation improving, when I'm still not recovered from one injury I get worse, or suffer from another one.
 They give me an injection and then I can't move myself for a week because of the pain".

 "On top of this, then they tell me maybe my injury doesn't exist, and it is psychological.
 It's very hard, I can't stand it any longer.
 I've lost all confidence in the doctor, but I don't want to be bad to anyone, but the person who loses the most is me, because I can neither play football nor help my teammates.
 I only ask to play twenty minutes in one go.

 "That is the worst part about it all, to know that when I have the opportunity to play with good health, things turn out well for me, and I play well, I can help the team," he concluded.

 Valencia responded that they would open disciplinary proceedings against Vicente after these statements, citing: 'The club will take the necessary action against the player depending on whether his conduct is considered a 'serious' or 'very serious' offence under internal regulations'.
 The "injury saga" came to an end when the player was fined €1,200 following controversial remarks made regarding the club's medical staff.

 In 2008–09, although playing fewer minutes, Vicente was able to contribute more regularly, while competing for first-choice status with young Juan Mata.
 He came from the bench in the season opener, a 3–0 home defeat of RCD Mallorca, and, majorly used as a substitute (usually for Mata) during the season, still contributed six league goals.

-Vicente's fitness problems persisted in the following campaign, as he only made his first appearance on 6 January 2010, replacing Mata for the final 15 minutes of the 1–2 home loss against Deportivo de La Coruña in the first leg of the Copa del Rey's round-of-16.
+Vicente's fitness problems persisted the following campaign, as he only made his first appearance on 6 January 2010, replacing Mata for the final 15 minutes of the 1–2 home loss against Deportivo de La Coruña in the first leg of the Copa del Rey's round of 16.
 Aged 29, he was released after a link that lasted 11 years.